 My experience of post-traumatic stress disorder

-Six weeks before the end of last year, I was hit by a van as I was crossing a road.
-I was in hospital for almost two weeks with three fractured vertebrae.
+Six weeks before the end of 2020, I was hit by a van as I was crossing a road.
+I was in the hospital for almost two weeks with three fractured vertebrae.
 However, as well as the visible physical injuries, my mental health also suffered.
 I started to get flashbacks a week later.
 I knew I had a problem, but I didn’t want to admit it.
 Instead, I tried to suppress it until I couldn’t any longer.
 It was upon looking out of the window whilst still in hospital and seeing the road, traffic, and ambulances that all the memories of the accident came flooding back.
 Those were the triggers that activated the memories I had of my trauma.

 I was still this cheerful person full of positivity and determination to get better, but this was the outside facade.
 From the inside, I was experiencing feelings that scared me.
 But I didn’t want others to see me as weak, as someone who can’t cope with whatever life throws at me.
-Now, six months later, I know that it wasn’t a weakness.
+Now, six months later, as I write it, I know that it wasn’t a weakness.
 It takes a strong person to reveal their honest emotions, to talk about it.

 I was still doing my best to recover, listening to the health professionals and doing whatever was required to get better but at the same time, I was also battling the mental pain that the trauma had caused me.
 So know that if you are going through something similar, if you are trying to live your daily life as if everything was normal while battling this unimaginable and invisible pain, that you are a warrior.
 You are stronger than you think.